Gevrey Chambertin appellation wine

 The Gevrey-Chambertin appellation

 Since 1936, Gevrey-Chambertin has been an Appellation d'Origine Contrôlée (AOC).
 Gevrey-Chambertin is an appellation located in the commune of Gevrey-Chambertin.
 The vineyard extends over more than 410 hectares, making it one of the largest vineyards in Burgundy.
-South of Dijon, at the foot of the Lavaux valley, the grand crus: Chambertin, Chambertin Clos de Bèze, Chapelle-Chambertin, Charmes-Chambertin, Griottes-Chambertin, Latricières-Chambertin, Mazis-Chambertin, Mazoyères-Chambertin and Ruchottes Chambertin (which are separate appellations) occupy the hillsides.
+South of Dijon, at the foot of the Lavaux valley, the Grand Crus: Chambertin, Chambertin Clos de Bèze, Chapelle-Chambertin, Charmes-Chambertin, Griottes-Chambertin, Latricières-Chambertin, Mazis-Chambertin, Mazoyères-Chambertin and Ruchottes Chambertin (which are appellations in their own right) occupy the hillsides.

 The Burgundy Premier Crus of the Gevrey-Chambertin vineyard are located on gravelly soils to the north.
-And it's on the brown limestone soils of the foothills that the village appellation extends.
-The Gevrey-Chambertin appellation wines have aging potential ranging from 3 to 15 years.
+And it is on the brown limestone soils of the foothills that the village appellation extends.
+Gevrey-Chambertin appellation wines have aging potential ranging from 3 to 15 years.

 Read more